JabRef/user-documentation/en/JournalAbbreviations.md

 JabRef can automatically toggle journal names between abbreviated and unabbreviated form, as long as the names are contained in one of your journal lists.

-This feature can be configured under **Options -&gt; Manage journal abbreviations**.
+This feature can be configured under **Options → Manage journal abbreviations**.

 JabRef includes a fairly extensive build-in list of journal abbreviations, but it it still likely to be incomplete for the purposes of many users.
 You can add abbreviations in the form of a personal list or external lists.